AXeL-dev/distract-me-not/.github/ISSUE_TEMPLATE.md

 Describe your issue here.

 ### Your environment
-* version of npm
-* version of node.js
-* version of reactjs
+* version of the extension
 * which browser and its version

 ### Steps to reproduce